New Student Checklist

 Congratulations on your offer of enrollment to the Georgetown University School of Continuing Studies!
-On this page, you will find helpful information and links about what you need to know as a newly admitted student.
-Welcome!
+Please refer to the checklist below for information and links about what you need to know as a newly admitted student.

 To access your Net ID, University ID number (GUID) and temporary password, please login to ApplyYourself.
 Once logged in, click on the View Application button.
 You will see your application as well as a section on the left entitled "Post Submission Updates."
 Click on the "Post Submission Updates" link and your credentials will be available to view.
 You will need your Net ID to log in to systems such as MyAccess to review financial aid, register for classes, pay your bill, and more.
 Please follow the included instructions to set a permanent password.

 Once you have obtained your login credentials and set a permanent password, you can access your Georgetown University email and calendar.

 Students in the School of Continuing Studies are registered with Georgetown University's Financial Aid Office and may be eligible for federal tuition assistance.
 To determine eligibility for financial aid, students must complete the following: